Osteopathy can be used as part of Pain Management Treatment for :

 What Causes Long Term Pain?

 The causes of long term pain are varied.
 In some cases long term pain is due to a pre-existing medical condition such as arthritis.
 Alternatively, long term pain can be caused by a condition which medical science does not yet fully understand such as back pain.
 In some cases long-term pain is caused by a malfunction in the body’s pain system.
+The Electromagnetic Therapy which Helen has now available is Magnetic Waves that are safe work on the cellular level so that your cell`s natural abilities to produce cellular anti inflammatory processes which reduce your pain, swelling and enable better mobility and movement

 The Role of Osteopathy in Pain Management Treatments